yashints/beautiful-jekyll/_posts/2018/2018-06-06-blog-migration.md

 ---
 layout: post
-title: "How to migrate from WordPress to Jekyll and Github Pages"
+title: "How to migrate from WordPress to Jekyll and GitHub Pages"
 date: 2018-06-06 10:42
 author: Yaser Adel Mehraban
 comments: true